 The 15 Funniest Secret Service Code Names

-The tradition of Secret Service code names goes back to at least the Truman administration, when the large protection detail was permanently established for the president, his family, the president elect, and the vice president (though the agency itself just celebrated its 150th anniversary).
+The tradition of Secret Service code names goes back to at least the Truman administration, when the large protection detail was permanently established for the president, his family, the president elect, and the vice president (though the agency itself has been around for more than 150 years).
 Still, the names themselves have never really been kept a secret.
 The code names—relics from before the encryption of electronic communications—often play into some part of the personality of the protected individual.
 Below are some of the more entertaining monikers that have been chosen over the years.

 1. Edith Wilson // "Grandma"

 Woodrow Wilson's second wife, Edith, was the first First Lady to receive Secret Service protection, but her code name had been around long before that legislation was passed in 1917.
 President Wilson had been widowed during his second year in office, and within months of his first wife's passing, he met and became enamored of Edith.
 Wilson's camp was concerned that the public wouldn't take well to his being in a new relationship so soon, and his protection took to referring to Edith by the decidedly unsexy code name "Grandma."